 - The cryptocurrency industry is filled with maximum risk, hence investors must properly conduct research before being fully immersed.

-- It is important to note that through decentralised finance (DeFi), crypto investors can generate streams of passive income.
+- It is important to note that through decentralized finance (DeFi), crypto investors can generate streams of passive income.
 This is often through staking, providing liquidity, and yield farming.

 - One of the major risks associated with liquidity provision is impermanent loss.
 And the more the slippage in the prices of assets in a liquidity pool, the more losses an investor incurs.